ritesh-karankal/qr-code-component/README-template.md

 This is where you can give a hat tip to anyone who helped you out on this project.
 Perhaps you worked in a team or got some inspiration from someone else's solution.
 This is the perfect place to give them some credit.

+I wanna give credit to
+I was struggling to make it pixel perfect.
+I was not able to figure out where the extra padding between elements were coming from.
 **Note: Delete this note and edit this section's content as necessary.
 If you completed this challenge by yourself, feel free to delete this section entirely.**